Bottles Beverage Superstore opens third SC location in Summerville

-A locally owned alcoholic beverage emporium is expanding to a second location in the Charleston area and a third location in the Palmetto State.
+A locally owned alcoholic beverage emporium is expanding to a second location in the Charleston area and a third site in the Palmetto State.

 Bottles Beverage Superstore is now open in a 12,000-square-foot shop at 1110 N. Main St. in Summerville, the former site of Bill's Liquors & Fine Wines.